CharlesSieg/articles/aws/docker/Dockerize a Node.js Web Service.md

 ## Step 3.
 Build the Docker image.

-To build the Docker image:
+To build the Docker image (don't miss the period at the end of the statement):

 ```
 docker build -t basic-dockerize .